tridium/grunt-niagara/README.md

 starting with `/module`.
 Therefore a file at `src/rc/foo.js` should map to the RequireJS ID `nmodule/yourModuleName/rc/foo`.

-RequireJS plugins `baja!`, `css!`, and `lex!` will be disabled during the build, as they only make sense in the context of a running station.
+RequireJS plugins `baja!`, `css!`, `log!`, and `lex!` will be disabled during the build, as they only make sense in the context of a running station.
 To configure this list, set your `disablePlugins` option to an array of plugin names (omitting the '!').
 Other common Niagara modules like `bajaux` and `Promise` will be excluded using the `empty:` syntax.
 Handlebars templates will be compiled using the copy of Handlebars from the `js` module jar.

 One build task named `src` will be present, so you can override default behavior like this: